nguyenquanicd/VG_RTL/README.md

 # VG_RTL
-All RTL codes of VG project
+All RTL codes of VG project: riscv